Twisted homological stability for handlebody mapping class groups: Moduli spaces of handlebodies with tangential structures

-and Lemma~\ref{lem:monoidal-str-homotopy-eq}.
-It again follows from the Künneth theorem that the $\kappa_{Y}(F_{q})=0$ and that $\delta_{Y}(F_{q})$ is isomorphic to a direct sum of coefficient systems of degrees $\le q-1$, proving that it is indeed of degree $q-1$ by \cite[Lem.~1.6]{AnnexLS1}.
+in which the vertical map is a homotopy equivalence by Lemma~\ref{lem:monoidal-str-homotopy-eq}.
+The Künneth theorem then implies that $\kappa_{Y}(F_{q}^{\theta})=0$ and that $\delta_{Y}(F_{q}^{\theta})$ identifies with a direct sum of coefficient systems of degrees $\le q-1$.
+Since finite-degree coefficient systems are closed under direct sums \cite[Lem.~1.6]{AnnexLS1}, it follows that $\delta_{Y}(F_{q}^{\theta})$ has degree at most $q-1$, and hence $F_{q}^{\theta}$ has degree $q$.